Cutting Guide

 Cut cards The peel Free cards

-Because the cutting process may cause the card edges to delaminate, put the cards through the laminator a second time.
+Because the cutting process can cause the card edges to delaminate, put the cards through the laminator a second time.

 Relaminating